George Charles Spencer-Churchill, 8th Duke of Marlborough1

 Consanguinity Index=0.0%

-George Charles Spencer-Churchill, 8th Duke of Marlborough was born on 13 May 1844.1 He was the son of Sir John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane.1 He married, firstly, Lady Albertha Frances Anne Hamilton, daughter of Sir James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell, on 8 November 1869 at Westminster Palace, Westminster, London, England.1 He married, secondly, Lillian Warren Price, daughter of Commodore Cicero Price, on 29 June 1888 at City Hall, New York City, New York, U.S.A., in a civil marriage, with the ceremony officiated by the Mayor of New York City.1 He died on 9 November 1892 at age 48 at Blenheim Palace, Woodstock, Oxfordshire, England.1 He was buried at Woodstock, Oxfordshire, England.1
+George Charles Spencer-Churchill, 8th Duke of Marlborough was born on 13 May 1844.1 He was the son of John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane.1 He married, firstly, Lady Albertha Frances Anne Hamilton, daughter of James Hamilton, 1st Duke of Abercorn and Lady Louisa Jane Russell, on 8 November 1869 at Palace of Westminster, Westminster, London, EnglandG.1 He married, secondly, Lillian Warren Price, daughter of Commodore Cicero Price, on 29 June 1888 at City Hall, Manhattan, New York City, New York, U.S.A.G, in a civil marriage, with the ceremony officiated by the Mayor of New York City.1 He died on 9 November 1892 at age 48 at Blenheim Palace, Woodstock, Oxfordshire, EnglandG.1 He was buried at Woodstock, Oxfordshire, EnglandG.1

 Lord Redesdale comments that "him, too, I had known from a boy, a youth of great promise marred from fate, shining in many branches of human endeavour, clever, capable of great industry, and within measurable distance of reaching conspicuous success in sciene, mathematics and mechanics."1